octo-technology/OpenTezos/docs/dapp/front.md

 ## Launching a new raffle

-Its now time to add interactions with the smart contract: let's add the possibility to launch a raffle.
+It's now time to add interactions with the smart contract: let's add the possibility to launch a raffle.
 For this, the user will have to enter the raffle pieces of information, and then call the `openRaffle` entrypoint.

 Let's create a `LaunchRaffleSection` component, that will contain a `form` to enter the raffle information, and a button to call the entrypoint.